The Surprising History Behind Bone Broth

 Health-conscious people are no longer interested in simply picking up the cheapest option at the grocery store.
 Now, they’re wondering how they can use slow cookers to make their own broth.
 They’re browsing farmers’ markets to find local bone suppliers.
 They’re looking to buy from trusted companies that make broth with only the highest-quality ingredients.

 Bone broth has a long, complicated, and surprising history.
 Cultures around the globe have been making it for thousands of years.
 It was a fundamental part of their diets – both for the taste and the incredible health benefits.
-It’s still a huge part of traditional cuisines.
+The history of bone broth is long and strong, but bone broth is still a huge part of traditional cuisines.

-Food processing and new technologies almost swept that rich history away…
+Food processing and new technologies almost swept the history behind bone broth away…

 But the future is bright.